Particles: the difference between WA and GA

 Learner reaction: Well okay, I get the example, at least, but what happens in this different sentence?
 You’ve given me a fish without teaching me how to do it myself.

-While none of these explanations is inherently wrong or useless (except maybe #2), each fails in its own unique way to really get at the root of our problem.
-There has to be a better way to explain it.
+While none of these explanations is inherently wrong or useless (except maybe #2), each fails in its own unique way to really get at the root of our problem: there has to be a better way to explain it.
 So… you ask, what is the real difference between は and が…?

 The real difference